zhangster12/Obsidian-BJJ-Notes/Guards/Closed Guard.md

 - Blading your stance or your leg will be in the way when you push the guard player’s leg down.
 - Bringing one arm inside their legs to throw a leg over.
 - Pushing the leg down is easier from standing, because they’re essentially hanging on by their feet.
+## Preventing & Passing Closed Guard
+Once the guard is open, use a combat base (one knee up, one knee down) to prevent the guard player from re-closing their legs.
 ## Passes
 Kneeling (one or both knees are on the mat):
 - Pinning the hips and blading the stance to wedge one knee into the guard player’s butt.
 [Link](https://www.youtube.com/watch?v=Yhy-QVscGq8)
 - Pinning an arm to the mat and [Sao Paolo Pass](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passing%2FSao%20Paulo%20Pass).
+-

 Standing:
 - Wedging one knee into the butt with the arms in the armpits or gi.
 [Link](https://youtu.be/FChiT98_Cgg?si=Q61MCzsMIr4SQNZY&t=214)